cmorris2/TicTacToeGUI/README.md

 Tic Tac Toe
 ===========

-This project provides a terminal-based Tic Tac Toe game.
-The files here are simply placeholders with ideas of where you might start.
-In the end, your program must pass the acceptance tests in TicTacToeTests.txt.
+This project provides a Tic Tac Toe game.
+Two players take turns marking a spot on the board as either an X or an O. The objective of the game is to get three X's or three O's in a row.
+You can do so either horizontally, vertically, or diagonally.

 =======
 "# Individual-Project-One"
 # Individual-Project-One